websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/defining-categories-and-vocabularies-for-content.md

 ## Defining Categories

 You create and manage Categories in the Site Menu &rarr; *Categorization* &rarr; *Categories* panel.
-You can also create new categories from the Categorization section in the Content Editor, using the Select button for each vocabulary.
+You can also create new categories from the Categorization section in the Content Editor, using the Select button for each Vocabulary.

 ```important::
    You can create a maximum of 150 Categories in one Vocabulary.